gitter-badger/glagol/doc/roadmap.md

 # Roadmap

+* Re-enable [Wisp](https://github.com/Gozala/wisp) support ASAP, and
+  write a couple more "runtime" (inaccurate name?) adapters for good measure
-* Unify `Script` and `Directory` classes -- dirs are just another file type.
+* Unify `Script` and `Directory` classes -- process dirs as just another file type
-* Extend beyond Wisp -- allow for vanilla JS as well as non-JS file types
 * Replace Jasmine's built-in test runner with a dogfooded one
 * Write detailed documentation for the available classes